miklevin/MikeLev.in/_posts/2023-01-25-unique-conversation-let-s-talk-ai-python-next-steps.md

 ---
 date: 2023-01-25
 title: Unique Conversation.
 Let's talk AI & Python Next Steps
-permalink: /blog/unique-conversation-let-s-talk-ai-python-next-steps/
 headline: Unlocking the Potential of AI and Python with Linux-hosted JupyterLab on Windows 10
 description: I'm amazed at how easy it is to use Linux-hosted JupyterLab on Windows 10.
 With my Python code, I can easily copy and paste between my Windows machine and the server.
 Investing in this system is easier than I thought and it has remained the same over the years.
 To maximize my impact in AI and Python, I need to create a Machine Learning License, copywrite my content, and create quick projects that I couldn't have done before.
 keywords: AI, Python, Linux, JupyterLab, Windows 10, Machine Learning License, Copywrite, Content, Projects, Economic Value, Typing System, Operating Computers, 1990s, 2020s
-categories: windows 10, python, ai, linux, jupyterlab
+categories: python, windows 10, jupyterlab, linux, ai
+permalink: /blog/unique-conversation-let-s-talk-ai-python-next-steps/
 layout: post
 ---

 I have a couple of weeks to figure out what to do, and in that time I'll be finishing out some projects at work that may give me a couple of experience